 Action F: Project management

-F1 - Project management
+F1 - Project management - COMPLETED

 Results:

-F2 - Project Council of Stakeholders
+F2 - Project Council of Stakeholders - COMPLETED

-The council members are:
+The planned council members were:

 - the project manager and the director of Notranjska Regional Park,